 Season of Festivals

-The highlight of trekking in Nepal in August is Nepal’s many traditional festivals.
+One of the highlights of trekking in Nepal in August is the celebration of traditional festivals.

 Gai Jatra

-The Gai Jatra means the festival of cows.
-This festival resembles and marks the acceptance and celebration of death in a positive way.
-The cows are decorated and led through the streets.
-Families of deceased join the procession and distribute the food packets to others.
-Mask dance and traditional Ghinta Ghisi dance is also observed during this festival.
+The Gai Jatra, or festival of cows, marks the acceptance and celebration of death in a positive way.
+Cows are decorated and led through the streets.
+Families of the deceased join the procession and distribute food packets to others.
+Mask dances and traditional Ghinta Ghisi dances are also observed during this festival.

 Janai Purnima